igncp/bash-utils/README.md

 Collection of Bash utilities: https://bash-utils.netlify.com

 The parser is still under development.
-However, it is already able to parse all the scripts in this repository which the expected results.
+However, it is already able to parse all the scripts in this repository with the expected results.
 If you find an unknown issue, please create an issue or PR with a test (even without fix).

 Packages: